Hi everyone – I hope you’re all doing fabulously.

 I want to point out before anything else that the service here was extremely memorable and impressive; attentive to just the right amount without being overbearing, our waitress was chatty, friendly and helped us pick out some great dishes.

 As always, we started off by sharing some homemade bread and oil with marinated olives.
-My boyfriend and I have wildly different tastes in food (i.e. I am vegan and pretty much un-fussy with my food, he is a self-confessed carnivore and won’t go near many vegetables) so this is our usual staple when it comes to sharing a starter.
+My boyfriend and I have wildly different tastes in food (i.e. I am vegan and pretty much un-fussy with my food, he is a self-confessed carnivore and won’t go near most vegetables) so this is our usual staple when it comes to sharing a starter.
 The bread was fresh, slightly chewy and light; everything you want it to be.

 I was really pleasantly surprised that the Flint House have a full vegan menu with a multitude of interesting options; generally, small-plate/tapas style restaurants don’t cater too impressively for vegans, so I was super pleased that I had so much to choose from.